dalmo1991/superflexPy/doc/numerical_solver.rst

 Root finder
 ...........

-A customized root finder can implemented by extending the class :code:`RootFinder` implementing the method :code:`solve`.
+A customized root finder can constructed by extending the class :code:`RootFinder` implementing the method :code:`solve`.

 .. literalinclude:: numerical_solver_code.py